This article describes some of the concepts you need to know to use distributed Hyperopt.

 SparkTrials, the driver node of your cluster generates new trials, and worker nodes evaluate those trials.
 Each trial is generated with a Spark job which has one task, and is evaluated in the task on a worker machine.
 If your cluster is set up to run multiple tasks per worker, then multiple trials may be evaluated at once on that worker.

-Databricks Runtime 6.3 ML and above support logging to MLflow from workers.
+Databricks Runtime ML supports logging to MLflow from workers.
 You can add custom logging code in the objective function you pass to Hyperopt.

 SparkTrials logs tuning results as nested MLflow runs as follows:

 fmin()is logged as the main run.
 If there is an active run,